luke-mcevoy/mass_transit_COVID/README.md

 # Soltuion
 Using input of rows, columns, and passengers, the algorithm can determine the optimal passenger placement.

+# How to use
+run main.py with gateway.py and algorithms.py in the same directory.

 # Presentation Link
 https://youtu.be/Ki1PLm98WJE